 Questions: Please visit our Program Website.
 After reading, if you have additional questions about the application process please email ORISE.CDC.NCEZID@orau.org and include the reference code for this opportunity.

 Qualifications

-The qualified candidate should have received a bachelor's degree in one of the relevant fields, or be currently pursuing the degree with completion by September 2, 2022.
-Degree must have been received within five years of the appointment start date.
+The qualified candidate should have received a bachelor's or master's degree in one of the relevant fields.
+Degree must have been received within the past five years.